-This train runs with some historic rolling stock from the 1950s, and does show some of the neglect caused by the economic situation in Zimbabwe, but the first class sleeping compartments are quite affordable for most international visitors.
+This train runs with some historic rolling stock from the 1950s.
+It does show some of the neglect caused by the economic situation in Zimbabwe.
+First-class sleeping compartments are quite affordable for most international visitors.

-However, it is the experience that makes this route special, and as it is an overnight train, the sunrise as you travel across the plains towards the falls is sensational, and you can spot all kinds of wildlife while also seeing the spray of the falls rising on the horizon.
+It is the experience that makes this route special, and as it is an overnight train, the sunrise as you travel across the plains towards the falls is sensational.
+You can spot all kinds of wildlife while also seeing the spray of the falls rising on the horizon.

 Metlaoui to Redeyef, Tunisia